SamiraBriongos/Clonebuster/source/README.md

 This code was tested on Ubuntu 18.04 and 20.04 in different CPU models.
 It requires SGX to be enabled on the BIOS of a capable machine and the Intel SDK to be installed.
-Further details on how to do that are included at the end of this readme so the interested user can install them from scratch.
+Further details on how to do that are included at the Installation section of this readme so the interested user can install them from scratch.

 The folders are organized as follows